 PayScale’s report, Inside the Gender Pay Gap, shows that the gap widens for women who are married and/or have children.
-Even being married, without kids in the picture, …
+Even being married, without kids in the picture, can have an impact on the salary of female employees.
+Here’s …

 Bringing a child into the world should be a joyous occasion.
 However, many working mothers will tell you that having a child is a bitter-sweet time in their lives, because this occasion usually marks the beginning of the end of their careers, thanks to a little (yet persistent) thing called the gender pay gap.
 The good news is, choosing to have a child doesn't have to mean your career is doomed.
 Here are a few powerful ways working mothers can help regain control of their careers by aiding in the eradication of the gender pay gap once and for all.